Why Do I Have Nightmares Every Night?

 Treatment Of Nightmare Disorder

-It is important to consult with a doctor or mental health professional when struggling with nightmare disorder.
-They will be able to prescribe proper and effective treatment.
-Proper treatment for nightmare disorder may include a combination of psychiatric medication and therapy.
+Consult with a doctor or mental health professional when struggling with nightmare disorder.
+They will be able to prescribe treatment.
+Proper treatment for nightmare disorder may include a combination of medication and therapy.

 - Image Rehearsal Therapy (IRT).
 Involves rewriting and memorizing a more positive scenario for the nightmare.